ashu192708/Electricity-Demand-Prediction/README.md

 It then calculates the expected electricity demand and classifies it as **LOW, NORMAL, HIGH, or CRITICAL**.

-The project is developed as a basic Python implementation of **PS-1: AI-based Electricity Demand Prediction System**.
+The project is developed as a basic Python implementation of Code

 ---